AbhinavJoe/Quiz-Application/README.md

 1. Users will complete the quiz in a single session.
 2. Browser localStorage is available for state persistence i.e. users are accessing the application from modern web browsers.

-## Technical Challenges and Solutions

-1. To be added

 ## Future Improvements